billycemerson/mbg-stance/README.md

-# Stance Detection on Indonesia’s “Makan Bergizi Gratis (MBG)” Policy
+# Stance Detection on “Makan Bergizi Gratis (MBG)” Policy

 ## Project Description
-This project aims to analyze **public stance toward Indonesia’s “Makan Bergizi Gratis (MBG)” policy** — a national free meal initiative introduced by the government.
+This project aims to analyze **public stance toward “Makan Bergizi Gratis (MBG)” policy** — a national free meal initiative introduced by the government.

 Using **YouTube comments** as the primary data source, the project classifies public opinions into three stance categories: